SachsenspieltCoding/advent-of-code/README.md

 # Advent of Code 2023

 Here are my solutions.
 Enjoy!\
-They aren't the most efficient or best performant, but they work in their own way.\
+They aren't the most efficient or best performant, but they work in their own way.
-My brain thinks really overcomplicated, so don't judge me.

 ## Info